-Slow traveling doesn’t have to be a complicated concept.
-Simply put, it’s about choosing to be fully present in your travel experiences.
-So whether it’s living like a local in a small town for a month, or just hanging out at a sidewalk cafe in a big city for a weekend–the goal is to relax and enjoy the experience.
+Simply put, slow traveling is choosing to be fully present in your travel experience.
+Whether it’s living in a small town for a month or strolling in a museum for a day –the goal is to relax and enjoy the experience.

-Now tell me who saw Paris?
-Regina or Sarah?
-Obviously, you know where I am going with this, right?
-They both saw Paris.
-But one was fully present in her experience and one was trying to just check things off her list.
+Obviously, you know where I am going with this.
+They both visited Paris, just differently.
+One was fully present in her experience and the other just wanted to get her list checked off.

 - Sense of community